BusProject/SalsaPress/readme.txt

 == Changelog ==

+= 1.8 =
+* Major bug which prevented RSVPing to events with optional or required groups

 = 1.7 =
 * Bug that may have prevented automatic groups from being saved
 * May have also prevented tags from being saved